altocodenl/tagaway/readme.md

 4. `login`: doesn't depend on the state.
 An element can call `login` if clicked.
 5. `header`: doesn't depend on the state.
 An element can call `logout` if clicked.
 Contained by `Views.tag`.

-### Data/State structure
+### State/Data structure

+- `State`:
+   - `notify`: prints a snackbar.
+If present, has the shape: `{color: STRING, message: STRING, timeout: TIMEOUT_FUNCTION}`. `timeout` is the function that will delete `State.notify` after a number of seconds.
+Set by `notify` event.
+   - `view`: determines the current view.
+   - `redirect`: determines the view to be taken after logging in, if present on the original `window.location.hash`.

+- `Data`:
-`Data.csrf`: if there's a valid session, contains a string which is a CSRF token.
+   - `csrf`: if there's a valid session, contains a string which is a CSRF token.
 If there's no session (or the session expired), set to `false`.
 Useful as both a CSRF token and to tell the client whether there's a valid session or not.

-`State.notify`: prints a snackbar.
-If present, has the shape: `{color: STRING, message: STRING, timeout: TIMEOUT_FUNCTION}`. `timeout` is the function that will delete `State.notify` after a number of seconds.
-Set by `notify` event.

-`State.view`: determines the current view.

-`State.redirect`: determines the view to be taken after logging in, if present on the original `window.location.hash`.
+   - `pics`: `[...]`; comes from `body.pics` from `POST /query`.
+A `selected` boolean can be added by the client to denote whether a picture is selected, but those booleans never reach the server.

+`Data.total`: number of pics matched by query.
+Also comes from `POST /query`.

+`Data.tags`: `{all: INT, untagged: INT, ...}`; the body returned by `GET /tags`.